 Money frequently exchanges hands as people buy goods and services.
 Money circulates throughout the global economy in different formats.
-We have over 150 official currencies, and people can send and receive payments through credit cards, debit cards, paper cash, check, and other methods.
+We have over 150 official currencies, and people can send and receive payments through credit cards, debit cards, paper cash, checks, and other methods.
 You may come across someone who pays you with a money order.
 This payment method hasn’t seen as much use ever since travelers’ checks peaked before credit cards and debit cards stole their spotlight.
 However, this payment method may come up.
 Want to know if you can cash a money order or make one yourself?
 We will share the details.

 What are Money Orders, and How Do They Work?

 Money orders are an older payment method that was popular before traveler’s checks.
 American Express issued the first money orders in 1882, giving people a more convenient payment option.
 Money orders are essentially prepaid checks.
 Your payment for the money order becomes the balance.
-Money orders have a $1,000 limit which doesn’t give you much room, but you can get multiple money orders to exceed the limit.
+Money orders have a $1,000 limit, which doesn’t give you much room, but you can get multiple money orders to exceed the limit.

 When Should You Use a Money Order?

 A money order is a prepaid check which protects you from a bounce.
-This safeguard is more important for people low on funds in their checking accounts.
+This safeguard is more important for people who have low funds in their checking accounts.
 If you receive a money order, you should primarily use it with the company that gave you the money order.
 This is because you can get lower fees or pay nothing on the transactions.
 For instance, the U.S. Postal Service does not charge fees if you cash out a money order you received from them.
 In other cases, you would have to pay a fee to use your money order.
 A money order also helps when you do not want to provide personal information.
 Unlike a check, a money order does not contain any of your personal details.

 Pros and Cons of Using a Money Order